 as the Hardys and Nancy Drew.
 A true nut knows that the first 19 of the 23 original Hilton books came out in dust jacket versions

 before the switchover to picture covers, and that the final four came out only in picture cover.
 The 23rd book, Hungry

-Hurler, had such a limited press run as the original series lost popularity, it now is the Holy Grail of kids' books,
+Hurler, had such a limited press run as the original series lost popularity, it beecame one of the Holy Grails

-where Chip’s mom worked, how she became a widow, where No-Hitter was set, and even which two books were “out
+mom worked, how she became a widow, where No-Hitter was set, and even which two books were “out of

 his senior season of football.

 Most of us have full sets of the original books, either saved from our youths — our moms didn’t give